- General Info learn about drugs

 Short-term Effects of Hydrocodone

 Some patients experience mild side effects when they take hydrocodone.
-These symptoms are usually not serious and can include:
+These symptoms in isolation are usually not life-threatening and quite manageable (especially in the face of needed pain relief).
+They can include:

 Some of the more serious side effects of hydrocodone require medical care and can include: